 Among the most frequently requested recipes: homemade vanilla extract.
-Although there are several recipes all over the internet, you won't want to be disappointed so here is my recipe.
-You do not risk wasting your time because it is widely and commonly used by Colibri Vanille to concoct unique micro-lots from our vanilla collaborators and which are only available in our gastronomic and zero-waste outlets.
+Although several recipes can be found all over the internet, you won't want to be disappointed so here is my recipe.
+You do not risk wasting your time because it is widely and commonly used by Colibri Vanille to concoct unique micro-lots from our vanilla employees and which are only available in our gourmet and zero-waste outlets.

-To make your own vanilla extract, you just need to respect the following proportions: 100 g of natural vanilla pods per liter of 35% neutral alcohol.
+To make your own vanilla extract, you just need to respect the following proportions: 100 g of natural vanilla pod per liter of neutral alcohol at 35%.
 So 200g for 2 liters, or 50 grams for 500ml.
 So for a liter, cut the pods into small pieces, then put it in a food processor with a little alcohol to help reduce the pods to a fine mush.

 Some essentials recommended by chef Gabrielle Joubert, collaborator at Hector Larivée